0xHasanM/regexplore/README.md

 # Regexplore

 Regexplore is a Volatility plugin designed to mimic the functionality of the Registry Explorer plugins in EZsuite.
-It allows users to list different types of registry information by taking input from the user, such as runkeys, connected devices, and more.
+It allows users to list different types of registry information in memory, such as runkeys, connected devices, and more.

 ## Usage